 A positive, sustainable culture is contingent on alignment between purpose, values, culture and strategic direction.
 With a focus on ensuring we do the right thing for our people, customers and community, Medibank's purpose and values provide guidance for the behaviours we expect of our employees.
 This strong purpose and values focus are the cornerstone of our organisational culture and has been consistently solid over several years.
 This builds on Medibank's Code of Conduct which sets out the way we work at Medibank and outlines practical principles and standards of behaviour and conduct which are expected of all Medibank employees.
 As further guidance, Medibank's risk culture framework clearly articulates the behaviours employees are expected to exhibit from a risk culture perspective.
 As an organisation, we are committed to not only complying with legal obligations, but also acting ethically and responsibly in relation to our people, customers and the community.
 The behaviours that support our risk culture include:

-WE ACTIVELY CHALLENGE risk decisions to ensure benefit for our customers, our employees, our brand and our shareholders.
-Why and the second seco WE ESCALATE risk issues without fear or favour.
-WE ALL OWN risk issues.
-WE EXPECT that all our risk and reward discussions are viewed through our values and business goals.
-WE LEARN from our experiences and mistakes to ensure we do better.
+- We actively challenge risk decisions to ensure benefit for our customers, our employees, our brand and our shareholders. - We escalate risk issues without fear or favour. - We all own risk issues. - We expect that all our risk and reward discussions are viewed through our values and business goals. - We learn from our experiences and mistakes to ensure we do better.